 Sexual and Reproductive Health (SRH) and HIV risk behaviors for young people are intertwined.
 This rationalizes the need for integration of HIV and SRH services within the health care system, especially in countries with high HIV burden.
 The widespread success of highly active antiretroviral therapy (HAART) has improved the outlook and life expectancy people living with HIV worldwide.
 Ironically, the number of people with behaviorally acquired HIV infection is on the rise (majority during the perinatal period and aged 15–24 years).

-Sociobehavioural research is essential, for understanding how to offer the treatments and other interventions that we know are efficacioous and safe.
+Sociobehavioural research is essential, for understanding how to offer the treatments and other interventions that we know are efficacious and safe.
 BHP investigators lead qualitative research focused on areas such as HIV stigma and HIV self-testing.

 The BHP Clinical Trials Unit (CTU) has conducted multiple international clinical trials, under the AID Clinical Trials Group (ACTG) and and other related networks, which are high impact and aimed to improve the treatment of HIV and its co-infections, including TB, viral hepatitis and other co-morbidities and seeking to advance approaches to cure HIV.